NativeScript/nativescript-cli/README.md

 `-- .tnsproject
 ```

-* The `app` directory is the development space for your application.
+* The `app` directory is the **development space for your application**.
 You should modify all common and platform-specific code within this directory.
 When you run `prepare <Platform>`, the Telerik NativeScript CLI copies relevant content to the platform-specific folders for each target platform.
 * The `hooks` directory is an empty directory.
 In a future release of the Telerik NativeScript CLI, in `hooks`, you will be able to store scripts that are automatically executed before and after a specified command.
 * The `platforms` directory is created empty.
 When you add a target platform to your project, the Telerik NativeScript CLI creates a new subdirectory with the platform name.
 The subdirectory contains the ready-to-build resources of your app.
 When you run `prepare <Platform>`, the Telerik NativeScript CLI copies relevant content from the `app` directory to the platform-specific subdirectory for each target platform.<br/>In the `platforms` directory, you can safely modify configuration files such as `AndroidManifest.xml` and `Info.plist`.
 * The `tns_modules` is an empty directory.
 In a future release of the Telerik NativeScript CLI, in `tns_modules`, you will be able to add custom Telerik NativeScript modules to extend the functionality of the basic framework.